--2.8%

-Age

-There is balanced

-when compared to

-the NHS which has

-amongst nurses

-an ageing workforce

-distribution across the

-age bands from 21-30 to

-51-60.
-This is favourable

-Our Ethnicity Pay Gap ratio is -2.8%.
+Age There is balanced distribution across the age bands from 21-30 to 51-60.
+This is favourable when compared to the NHS which has an ageing workforce amongst nurses -2.8% Our Ethnicity Pay Gap ratio is -2.8%.
 This means that, on average, our BAME employees receive a higher hourly rate of pay compared to our non-BAME colleagues.
 Our results are positive when compared to the 2019 national pay gap of 2.3%.
+Female representation at higher levels has increased...